elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/scalloped-corn-recipe/index.md

 date: 2019-12-13T14:30:02+00:00

 ---
-Quick Easy Scalloped Corn Recipe served at Sunday Dinner with <a href="/wordpress/chef-franks-seasoning-recipes/roasted-chicken-entree/" rel="noopener noreferrer" target="_blank">Roast Chicken</a> is the best!
+Quick Scalloped Corn Recipe served at Sunday Dinner with <a href="/wordpress/chef-franks-seasoning-recipes/roasted-chicken-entree/" rel="noopener noreferrer" target="_blank">Roast Chicken</a> is the best!
 Scalloped Corn is a five minute prep and is a <a href="/wordpress/hot-vegetables/" rel="noopener noreferrer" target="_blank">Delicious Hot Vegetable</a> for Holidays too!

 ## Scalloped Corn Ingredients